theacodes/Protopigeon/readme.md

 At the moment, I do not have a clever solution for supporting computed properties.
 I may take the approach seen in the endpoints-proto-datastore and add a TypedComputedProperty.
 However, my goal was to not modify any Model classes if I didn't absolutely have to.
 I'm open to suggestions on this.

-In the meantime it's pretty easy to fill in the data yourslf using the above method of composing messages.
+In the meantime it's pretty easy to fill in the data yourself using the above method of composing messages.

 Installation